engineer-work/Join-Company/README.md

 > My life pain story in Youtube only for money, subscribers, likes only.
 I not doing this for change anyone life.

+### 💼📚 My Question

+> **Due to rich people or company owners in any field not giving proper training, but collecting more money, they are spoiling the lives of employees.
+This also happens in schools and colleges.** 💰🏢🏫🎓

+> **They are taking money from the value of the work that I do, even though I complete my work properly.
+If they do not provide proper training, then how can the work be done correctly?** 🤷‍♂️📚

+> **They do not provide the materials, documents, or learning resources needed to do the job.
+I have to find everything myself in order to complete the work.** 📖🔍💻

+> **I spend most of my time searching for the proper materials, documents, and references required to complete my work accurately.
+I am not paid for the time I spend searching, learning, and understanding these resources.** 📚⏳💻

+> **This happened even before AI and search engines existed.
+Now, with AI and many top-ranked colleges providing free learning materials through YouTube, PDFs, and other documents, it has become easier to find information.** 🤖📖🎓

+> **However, for accurate engineering and medical work, I still have to study materials published by top-ranked colleges and research institutions.
+I have to teach myself how to read, understand, and apply research papers because no one trained me to do it.
+They did not even teach me how to publish, read, or understand research papers.** 📄🧠🔬

+> **I spend most of my time finding the correct information, avoiding errors, reducing mistakes, and trying to make the work safe, accurate, and reliable.** ⚙️✅🛡️

+> **I complete about 75%–80% of the work, and after that, people in higher positions act like guides and earn a much higher salary than me.
+They receive the credit and the money for my hard work.** 😔💼💸

+> **Despite all this effort, I still receive a low salary.
+Why?** 💼💸❓

+> **Then whose mistake is it?
+What is the dharma here?** ⚖️🙏🤔

+> **If I start doing the same wrong actions as they do to earn money, they say that I am wrong.
+The people in higher positions act like heroes, pretending to protect the people who work under them, but they did the same wrong things to me without even realizing it.
+Do they think they are doing a great act?** 🤔⚖️💼

+> **Then who will give me justice?** ⚖️💔

+> **How can an innocent person find justice when no one provides proper training, guidance, or support?
+Who will help me?** 🤔🙏

+> **I have lost years of my life and countless hours teaching myself.
+I spent my time searching for documents, reading books, studying research papers, watching videos, using search engines, and now learning through AI—just to do my work properly.** 📚🔍💻🤖

+> **Who is responsible for the time, opportunities, and peace of mind that I have lost?** ⏳💔

+> **While others received proper guidance, I had to struggle alone just to reach the same level of knowledge.
+I invested enormous effort to avoid mistakes, ensure accuracy, and produce quality work, yet my hard work was often overlooked.** ⚙️📄🛡️

+> **Who will give justice for my pain, my struggle, and the years I sacrificed learning what should have been taught?** 😔⚖️

+> **If this is not justice, then what is?
+If this is called dharma, then where is fairness for those who struggle honestly?** 🙏⚖️❓

 | English | Tamil |
 | --- | --- |
 |[![Watch the video](https://img.youtube.com/vi/UR3v87LrKmE/default.jpg)](https://youtu.be/UR3v87LrKmE?si=B_I4Cbcmo7Sx8rsO) [![Watch the video](https://img.youtube.com/vi/fQ5E8OqiAag/default.jpg)](https://youtu.be/fQ5E8OqiAag?si=SAG5tz2OAhNodWo_) [![Watch the video](https://img.youtube.com/vi/FWk0QD-LyUw/default.jpg)](https://youtu.be/FWk0QD-LyUw?si=Bs-54deJyLg0He8M) [![Watch the video](https://img.youtube.com/vi/wdmSrEUhjwQ/default.jpg)](https://youtu.be/wdmSrEUhjwQ?si=gskq8jbOPP-essi_) [![Watch the video](https://img.youtube.com/vi/QUlr8Am4zQ0/default.jpg)](https://youtu.be/QUlr8Am4zQ0?si=HVLQfIMGVm1RUFh6) [![Watch the video](https://img.youtube.com/vi/L-RiRXMpZUA/default.jpg)](https://youtu.be/L-RiRXMpZUA) [![Watch the video](https://img.youtube.com/vi/Bs5BEtS4c8c/default.jpg)](https://youtu.be/Bs5BEtS4c8c) [![Watch the video](https://img.youtube.com/vi/FgGIKvvjhRc/default.jpg)](https://youtu.be/FgGIKvvjhRc) [![Watch the video](https://img.youtube.com/vi/YleSNnJI538/default.jpg)](https://youtu.be/YleSNnJI538?si=afnYegHlBYm5Q1jJ) [![Watch the video](https://img.youtube.com/vi/GAd4YZAoL3E/default.jpg)](https://youtu.be/GAd4YZAoL3E?si=Xp_kLRi7aQXRcD18) [![Watch the video](https://img.youtube.com/vi/NcKMKg5x_-Y/default.jpg)](https://youtu.be/NcKMKg5x_-Y?si=o0BargZJCeZmxFzA) [![Watch the video](https://img.youtube.com/vi/cBuzYbZAPgQ/default.jpg)](https://youtu.be/cBuzYbZAPgQ?si=tMLz5qldmQqRLL6L) [![Watch the video](https://img.youtube.com/vi/9xmv2wvNBfc/default.jpg)](https://youtu.be/9xmv2wvNBfc?si=u6UFhNNqsaLQv_aS) [![Watch the video](https://img.youtube.com/vi/V1lUlSXzZ_U/default.jpg)](https://youtu.be/V1lUlSXzZ_U?si=j9d012Sw4q4UhgLP) [![Watch the video](https://img.youtube.com/vi/jSAy9EBxXRQ/default.jpg)](https://youtu.be/jSAy9EBxXRQ?si=E2h14-MBEnp-nZjc) [![Watch the video](https://img.youtube.com/vi/08K4YkgjhK4/default.jpg)](https://youtu.be/08K4YkgjhK4?si=WQfnqAdkpl2nVMov) [![Watch the video](https://img.youtube.com/vi/eYSauox3hd4/default.jpg)](https://youtu.be/eYSauox3hd4?si=WDd1zGoJ0IkwNO7S) [![Watch the video](https://img.youtube.com/vi/0fUAqMXBpSw/default.jpg)](https://youtu.be/0fUAqMXBpSw?si=IDx9M7oStN0dwvoU) [![Watch the video](https://img.youtube.com/vi/DwKBXPY55Xo/default.jpg)](https://youtu.be/DwKBXPY55Xo?si=WDbtynNgYua7UbU5) [![Watch the video](https://img.youtube.com/vi/_C2u1mFh0xY/default.jpg)](https://youtu.be/_C2u1mFh0xY?si=U8_NV7pWUxcXRaLL) [![Watch the video](https://img.youtube.com/vi/gnIFYmbTrwQ/default.jpg)](https://youtu.be/gnIFYmbTrwQ?si=EEzUSXjkqr_12NSH) [![Watch the video](https://img.youtube.com/vi/ZnZqB5Z75zI/default.jpg)](https://youtu.be/ZnZqB5Z75zI?si=a8Js1pT-vJmRs7XM) [![Watch the video](https://img.youtube.com/vi/3Qf3UgVPxiA/default.jpg)](https://youtu.be/3Qf3UgVPxiA?si=jwaTNTPJ4x5NLAuN) [![Watch the video](https://img.youtube.com/vi/qBllpOonFgU/default.jpg)](https://youtu.be/qBllpOonFgU?si=hntRHagCMsvqBmay) | [![Watch the video](https://img.youtube.com/vi/mfwbS2I9vd4/default.jpg)](https://youtu.be/mfwbS2I9vd4) [![Watch the video](https://img.youtube.com/vi/xr8e8tdL2aA/default.jpg)](https://youtu.be/xr8e8tdL2aA) [![Watch the video](https://img.youtube.com/vi/mrPDVwTW8qg/default.jpg)](https://youtu.be/mrPDVwTW8qg?si=ZWJ4DpvP2cddiSuY)  [![Watch the video](https://img.youtube.com/vi/NZlI_MsPfCo/default.jpg)](https://youtu.be/NZlI_MsPfCo?si=kR2bBN7GlKh1ojqA) |